 There are several options to get into a critical care fellowship.
 Our hospital has programs for those who completed residencies in anesthesiology, surgery, internal medicine (IM), or emergency medicine (EM).

 I’m often asked about the differences in the IM versus anesthesiology route.
-IM residents complete a three year residency and can subspecialize in critical care (two year fellowship) or pulmonary/critical care (three year fellowship).
-On the other hand, anesthesiology residents complete a four year residency and have the option to pursue a one year critical care fellowship.
+For example, IM residents complete a three-year residency and can subspecialize in critical care (two-year fellowship) or pulmonary/critical care (three-year fellowship).
+On the other hand, anesthesiology residents complete a four-year residency and have the option to pursue a one-year critical care fellowship.

-Traditionally, IM critical care tends to be heavy in the medical ICU whereas anesthesiology critical care will primarily target the surgical ICU; however there is significant overlap and we both do rotations across all the ICUs.
+Traditionally, IM critical care tends to be heavy in the medical ICU, whereas anesthesiology critical care will primarily target the surgical ICU; however, there is significant overlap.
+We both do rotations across all the ICUs.
 I’ll elaborate on why anesthesiology was the perfect primer for a career in critical care.

 I wrote this segment for the American Society of Anesthesiology’s (ASA) Monitor editorial – January 2018:

 Rishi Kumar, MD

 Fellow, Critical Care and Adult Cardiothoracic Anesthesiology

 Brigham and Women’s Hospital – Harvard Medical School